 Truck accidents are the cause of many severe injuries and fatalities because their size and weight make for crushing impacts.
 As mentioned above, it is generally people outside of the truck who are injured and killed in truck accidents.
 Pedestrians, bicyclists, and other vehicle occupants do not have the protection or the mass to stand up to large trucks in accidents.
 Large truck accident injuries may include broken bones, paralysis, disability, traumatic brain injuries, and severed limbs.

 Our investigation into rules and regulation compliance

 The trucking industry is heavily regulated by the federal government and the state of Pennsylvania.
 These rules and regulations are intended to protect other people traveling on our Pennsylvania roads by ensuring that large trucks are operated in a safe manner.
 After a truck accident, a thorough investigation into regulation compliance is important in helping to discover causes and contributing accident factors.
 Our truck accident experts at SMT Legal have conducted many compliance investigations focusing especially on the following areas:

 - Hours of service compliance.
 We look to see if the truck driver has complied with hourly drive time regulations including reviewing their drive log to see if they are complete and not fraudulent.

 - We look to see if the pre and post trip inspections were properly conducted.

 - We check compliance with truck maintenance standards.

-- We review the truck driver’s driving record for things such as number of accidents, speeding tickets, and impaired driving violations.
+- We review the truck driver’s driving record for things such as a number of accidents, speeding tickets, and impaired driving violations.
 We also look at the driver and his or her employer’s driver safety training compliance.